- Last updated:

 In late winter and spring the Coast's wildflowers burst forth in an array of sizes, shapes and colours.

 Wildflowers are found across the Coast, from the wallum heath to the forests of the hinterland.
-Go wildflower wandering with the Sunshine Coast Wildflowers Festival Self Guided Walks.
+Go wildflower wandering with the Sunshine Coast Wildflowers Festival Self Guided Walks or the Wildflowers of the Sunshine Coast brochure.

 Join in the annual Wildflower Festival, a range of activities running over two weeks in August/September.
-Check council's What's On calendar for full event details.
+See the Wildflower Festival website for more information.

 - Australian Native Plant Society website